 For protection against excessive temperatures and pressure, install temperature and pressure protective equipment required by local codes, but not less than a combination temperature and pressure relief valve certified by a nationally recognized testing laboratory that maintains periodic inspection of production of listed equipment or materials as meeting the requirements of the Standard for Relief Valves and Automatic Gas Shutoff Devices for Hot Water Supply Systems, ANS Z21.22 or the Standard CAN1-4.4.
-Temperature and Pressure and the Standard CAN1-4.4, Temperature, Pressure, Temperature and Pressure Relief Valves and Vacuum Relief Valves.
+Temperature and Pressure and the Standard CAN1-4.4.
+Temperature, Pressure, Temperature and Pressure Relief Valves and Vacuum Relief Valves.
 The combination temperature and pressure relief valve must be marked with a maximum set pressure not to exceed the maximum working pressure of the water heater.
-The combination temperature and pressure relief valve must also have an hourly rated temperature steam BTU discharge capacity not less than the hourly rating of the water heater.
+The combination temperature and pressure relief valve and BTU discharge capacity not less than the hourly rating of the water heater.